 A new algorithm-driven model developed at MIT has been found to predict if people at risk of developing Alzheimer's Disease will experience clinically significant cognitive decline by predicting their cognition test scores up to two years in the future.
-MIT researchers analysed the world's largest Alzheimer's disease clinical trial dataset - the Alzheimer's Disease Neuroimaging Initiative - which holds data from 1,700 participants, with and without Alzheimer's, recorded during six-monthly visits to doctors over a 10 year period (MIT News 2019).
+MIT researchers analysed the world's largest Alzheimer's disease clinical trial dataset - the Alzheimer's Disease Neuroimaging Initiative - which holds data from 1,700 participants, with and without Alzheimer's, recorded during six-monthly visits to doctors over a 10 year period.
+Data include cognitive assessment testing, MRI scans, demographic and genetic profile information (MIT News 2019).43